fbpx

 Ginger

-• Adding Ginger to soups, dals, and veggies, teas and broths work well during intensive Cancer Treatment.
+• Adding Ginger to soups, dals, veggies, teas and broths works well during intensive Cancer Treatment.

 • It assists in lowering blood sugar and prevents heart disease.